candytale55/web-dev-fundamentals-archive/README.md

 Fifth Commit: 2020.03.10 - Doors aren't opening anymore.
 I think the error is with the !isClicked(doorImage1) - Added Start-Button + gameOver() code.

+Pre-sixth commit: I fixed the !isClicked(doorImage1) part and it still didn't work.
+I checked the video and it turns out the code seems OK.
+I tried the code in CodeCademy page and it works there. ¿Why it doesn't work here?

+Sixth commit 2020.03.15 : The logic works except the start button.
+When clicked it doesn't produce a new game.
+The previous issue with the paths described in the fifth commit is not happening anymore but I substituted all the paths with URLs.
+It still has to be solved.